AdityaYadavalli1/Auction-Bot/README.md

 ## Performance

-Even though we are 5th in the standings, we practicalled tied with the 3rd bot.
+Even though we are 5th in the standings, we practically tied with the 3rd bot.

 Due to the auction being highly non-deterministic, the whole leaderboard could be highly non-deterministic as well.
 We didn't want to gamble our position away to this.
 Therefore, to be consistently placed well on the leaderboard, we employ a *hybrid* strategy where we also have a fixed bidding strategy component in addition to a reactive bidding strategy component that most teams have used.
 In the fixed bidding strategy, we bid slightly higher than the previous bid after a fixed duration (without looking at the opponents bid).
 Hence, the bot name **Flash**